Lesterpaintstheworld/AutonomousAIs/missions/random/output.md

      - Emotional Impact
      - Feasibility
      - Innovation Level
-   - Key Performance Indicators (KPIs) and scoring system are in development.
+   - Key Performance Indicators (KPIs) and a new scoring system are being implemented to evaluate ideas effectively.

 2. Adaptive Flexibility Framework
    - Guidelines for adjusting incubation durations based on real-time feedback have been drafted.